Volkswagen: 1945–1948: British military intervention

 The post-war industrial plans for Germany set out rules that governed which industries Germany was allowed to retain.
 These rules set German car production at a maximum of 10% of 1936 car production.
-By 1946, the factory produced 1,000 cars a month even though it was still in disrepair.
-Owing to roof and window damage, production had to stop when it rained, and the company had to barter new vehicles for steel for production.
+By 1946, the Volkswagen factory produced 1,000 cars a month, even though it was still in disrepair.
+Due to roof and window damage, production had to stop when it rained, and the company had to barter new vehicles for steel for production.

-The car and its town changed their Second World War-era names to "Volkswagen" and "Wolfsburg" respectively, and production increased.
+The car and its town changed their World War II-era names to "Volkswagen" and "Wolfsburg", respectively, and production increased.
 It was still unclear what was to become of the factory.
-It was offered to representatives from the American, Australian, British, and French motor industries who all rejected it.
-After an inspection of the plant, Sir William Rootes, head of the British Rootes Group, told Hirst the project would fail within two years, and that the car "...is quite unattractive to the average motorcar buyer, is too ugly and too noisy.
+It was offered to representatives from the American, Australian, British and French motor industries, who all rejected it.
+After an inspection of the plant, Sir William Rootes, head of the British Rootes Group, told Hirst that the project would fail within two years, and that the car "...is quite unattractive to the average motorcar buyer, is too ugly and too noisy.
 If you think you're going to build cars in this place, you're a bloody fool, young man."
 The official report said: "To build the car commercially would be a completely uneconomic enterprise."